michaelevanadra/tdd-homework/README.md

 Please commit and push your code after each task.
 Your tasks are as follows:

-### 1. Make the first test pass ("should add two numbers").
+### 1. Make the first test pass (_should add two numbers_).

 Add code to the `add` method in calculator.js to make the first tess pass instead of fail.
 Run `npm test` to see if you have succeeded.

-### 2. Create the test case for "should multiply two numbers".
+### 2. Create the test case for _should multiply two numbers_.

-There is an empty test case - "should multiply two numbers" - in calculator.test.js.
+There is an empty test case - _should multiply two numbers_ - in calculator.test.js.
 You should write a test case for the `multiply` method to ensure it wil multiply two numbers correctly.

 ### 3. Create a test for a new method `remainder`.